linkerd/website/linkerd.io/content/2.11/features/server-policy.md

 +++
-title = "Authorization Policy" description = "Linkerd can restrict which types of traffic are allowed to ."
+title = "Authorization Policy" description = "Linkerd can restrict which types of traffic are allowed to."
 +++

 Linkerd's server authorization policy allows you to control which types of